dau-in/csgl3/README.md

 ## Missing features

 * Most of the EFX API is not implemented
+* Most beam types are not implemented
 * Most rendering related cvars do not work with the renderer (e.g. gl_wireframe, r_fullbright)
-* Detail textures are not supported
 * Studio model texture color remaps are not implemented
 * Spectator subviews do not draw properly
+* Tiling textures are not implemented

 ## Behavioral differences